cusyio/Python4DataScience/docs/productive/git/advanced/hooks/hooks.rst

     As of Git 2.24, there is a `pre-merge-commit
     <https://git-scm.com/docs/githooks#_pre_merge_commit>`_ hook that is
     triggered after a merge is successful but before the merge commit is created.
-You can use it with the pre-commit framework with:
+You can use it with prek with:

     .. code-block:: console

-        $ uv run pre-commit install --hook-type pre-merge-commit pre-commit installed at .git/hooks/pre-merge-commit
+        $ uv run prek install --hook-type pre-merge-commit prek installed at .git/hooks/pre-merge-commit

 .. _pre-push-hook:

 ``pre-push``
     To use the `pre-push <https://git-scm.com/docs/githooks#_pre_push>`_ hook
-    with the pre-commit framework, enter the following:
+    with prek, enter the following:

     .. code-block:: console

-        $ uv run pre-commit install --hook-type pre-push pre-commit installed at .git/hooks/pre-push
+        $ uv run prek install --hook-type pre-push prek installed at .git/hooks/pre-push

     The following environment variables are provided for this purpose: